bangadang/stackIT/FS25/Dataengineering.md

 	- licensing issues or privacy keep you from using the data as you would like
 ## Levensthein distance Shortest Edit Distance
+- the minimum number of character edit operations needed to turn one string into the other
 ## Operational Database vs Data Warehouse
 ### OLTP
 - Online Transaction Processing.